Festivals in Germany: Popular Drink and Food Festivals

 • Pretzels and Pretzel Rolls ~ Pretzels, or Brezeln, just may be the ultimate German festival food.
 These big soft pretzels are a melt-in-your-mouth kind of texture and taste.
 There are many different ways to make pretzels.
 The classic Bavarian-style pretzel is made with lye, which can be dangerous to work with.
 This recipe for pretzels made by my Oma Gerhild is made without the use of lye and tastes even better!
 Have Oktoberfest parties from home whenever you'd like with these tasty treats.

 • Pork Hocks ~ time for a trip to the local butcher for pork hock!
 From the Southern parts of Germany, these are called Schweinshaxe, and from the North, Eisbein.
 Both are made differently but are served alongside scrumptious traditional sauerkraut.
 Eisbein is boiled, while Schweinshaxe is roasted.
-Wunderbar!
+Wunderbar.

 • Sauerkraut and Red Cabbage~ There's never too much sauerkraut at a German festival.
 Sauerkraut with pork hocks, served on top of that lecker bratwurst, sauerkraut salad, even sauerkraut soup!
-All things sauerkraut!
+All things sauerkraut.
 Red cabbage, too, of course!
 One of the most popular and traditional sides of all.
 Sweet and sour, lecker and colorful.
 What can't cabbage do?

 Yum!
 But that's not the only fun-packed festival in Germany.